linrunner/tlp-doc/faq/battery.rst

     /sys/class/power_supply/BAT0/charge_start_threshold         =     75 [%]
     /sys/class/power_supply/BAT0/charge_stop_threshold          =     74 [%]

+or similar.
+Common feature is that one of the two threshold values is always displayed incorrectly.

-The described behavior is caused by the EC firmware, not by TLP.
+The described behavior is caused by Lenovo's EC firmware, not by TLP.
 Nonetheless the charge thresholds work as configured.